C# and ASP.NET Core Azure backend systems Integration-led CV template

 5

-Keep the structure clean
+Keep the tone human

 Recommended skills

-Skills shown in this .net developer CV example
+Skills shown in this .NET developer CV example

 A .NET developer CV should show more than framework familiarity.
 Focus on APIs, integrations, data work, and the delivery habits that make backend systems dependable in production.